ken-power/SelfDrivingCarND-BehavioralCloning/writeup.md

 (36770) wsgi starting up on http://0.0.0.0:4567
 ```

-When the simulator connects, running `drive.py` from a console displays the steering angle, throttle, and speed for each frame, e.g.:
+When the simulator connects, running `drive.py` from a console displays the steering angle, throttle, and speed for each frame, e.g.,

 ```text
 steering angle: -0.223748 	throttle: 0.076390 	speed: 9.005400